 Vacation Leave Faculty on 12-month contract and unclassified employees accrue a maximum of 8 hours per pay period, with adjustments for part-time employment to a limit of 176 hours per year with a maximum accrual of 304 hours.
 Leave is credited and available for use following the pay period in which it is earned.

-Classified employees accrue 3.7-6.7 hours per pay period, with adjustments for part-time employment, depending upon years of service with a maximum accrual of 304 hours.
-Leave is credited and available for use following the pay period in which it is earned.
+Classified employees accrue 3.7-6.7 hours per pay period, adjusted for part-time employment, depending upon years of service with a maximum accrual of 304 hours.
+Leave is available for use following the pay period in which it is earned.

 Sick Leave Full-time employees earn 3.7 hours per pay period.
 Leave is adjusted and prorated based upon the number of hours worked within a pay period.
 Sick leave may be used for employee's personal illness or for qualified medical care.
 Under defined circumstances, sick leave may be used for illness or qualified medical care of family members.